Preparing for payroll year-end: a checklist | Moorepay

 • Submit a P11D form to HMRC for each employee you’ve provided with expenses or benefits.

-• The deadline for this report is 6th July 2024.
+• The deadline for this report last year was 6 July 2024.

 Note that you do not need to submit any P11D for an employee if you are payrolling all their benefits.
 You’ll still need to submit a P11D(b) form so you can pay any Class 1A National Insurance you owe.